-The carrier-to-interference ratio (C/I) is the quotient between the carrier received power and interference received power, as defined in Section 3.
+The carrier-to-interference ratio (C/I) is the quotient between the carrier received power and interference received power.
 The results of C/I for all the interference cases defined in Table 4-14 are shown in Figure 4-29 and Figure 4-30.